 How To Improve Speed and Accuracy for NEET?

 Follow the below tips to increase your speed and accuracy for NEET :

-Prepare an exam strategy and stick to it during mock tests and JEE/NEET exam.
-Don’t waste time by reading full question paper in detail.
-Only a quick glance is acceptable.
+Prepare an exam strategy and stick to it during the mock tests and NEET exam.
+Don’t waste time by reading the full question paper in detail.
+Only a quick glance is fine.
 Go to the section you have decided to attempt first and start solving questions.

 Read the question carefully to understand what is being asked and what is given to you.
 See the options clearly and then only start solving the question.
 Pay special attention to questions with more than 1 correct answer.

 NEET question paper has a mix of easy, average and difficult questions.
 Doing hard questions first will waste your time and make you lose confidence.
 Remember both hard and easy questions carry the same marks.
 So it’s better to attempt all the easy questions first.
 You may come back after finishing the paper once and then solve the difficult questions.

 4. Decide quickly whether you can answer the question or not

 While solving the NEET paper, presence of mind is required.
 Virtually figure how you will be solving the question.
 If you are sure that you can answer it, move ahead and solve it.
 Skip the question fast if you have no clue about how to solve it.
 Do not let that question eat up your time.
 This comes with practice.
 Keep on giving tests.